JSPaste/Frontend/CONTRIBUTING.md

 ## Maintenance

 Over time, local repositories can become messy with untracked files, registered hooks, and temporary files in the .git folder.
-To clean up the repository (and possibly all your uncommitted work), run the following command:
+To clean up the repository (and possibly all your uncommitted work), run the following command..:

 ```shell
 task clean-git